Full Body Red Light Therapy: What to Expect

 Do I need to drink extra water?

 Yes.
-The lymphatic system needs hydration to clear metabolites.
+The lymphatic system needs hydration to clear triglycerides through to the liver.
 Drink an extra litre on session days.
-Skip alcohol for 24 hours after.
+Skip alcohol for 24 hours after to keep the liver focused on processing the released fat.

 Is full body red light therapy safe for skin?

 Yes.
-It increases collagen and elastin production rather than damaging skin.
+It increases collagen and elastin production rather than damaging skin (Avci 2013).
 No UV exposure.
 Long-term users typically see improved skin tone rather than degradation.

 Book a session

 Pick the centre closest to where you live or work.
 The Contour Light service page has full clinical details and links to each centre's booking calendar.
-Or call any centre directly: we'll help you decide which suits your schedule.
+Or call any centre directly and we'll help you decide which suits your schedule.

 Book A SESSION